-A no-contact order can be issued for one of many reasons – from minor altercations between couples to serious, criminal charges of stalking and sexual harassment.
-Other circumstances in which no-contact orders may be filed include high-intensity divorces and separations or neighborly disputes.
-So, what is a no-contact order, exactly?
-Below, we’ll answer all of your questions about what a no-contact order is, how it is implemented, and what the consequences of violating one may be.
+A no contact order can be issued for one of many reasons, from minor altercations between couples to serious, criminal charges of stalking and sexual harassment.
+Other circumstances in which no contact orders may be filed include high-intensity divorces and separations or neighborly disputes.
+So, what is a no contact order, exactly?
+Below, we’ll answer all of your questions about what a no contact order is, how it is implemented, and what the consequences of violating one may be.

-What Is A No-Contact Order?
+What Is a No Contact Order?

-For instance, if there is a domestic abuse charge, a no-contact order would prohibit the abuser from coming into contact with the victim.
-A restraining order also prohibits two people from coming into contact, but there is one main legal difference.
+For instance, if there is a domestic abuse charge, a no contact order would prohibit the abuser from coming into contact with the victim.
+The rules of a restraining order also prohibit two people from coming into contact, but there is one main legal difference.
 With a restraining order, a dispute or crime does not have to take place first — it can simply be used as a preventative and protective action.

-Rules of No-Contact Order
+Rules of No Contact Order

 The order will usually specify a certain period of time that the order is in place.
 At the end of the period, the petitioner may ask the courts to extend the order.
 The judge can also lift the order if they feel the petitioner is no longer in danger.
 If broken, the defendant may receive a fine, or jail time with a felony or misdemeanor charge (more on that in a minute).

-Civil No-Contact Order vs. Domestic Violence No-Contact Order
+Civil No Contact Order vs. Domestic Violence No Contact Order

-If the victim is in immediate danger, a temporary no-contact order can be filed to speed up the process of making the agreement official.
-However, to implement a permanent no-contact order, there must be a court hearing first.
+If the victim is in immediate danger, a temporary no contact order can be filed to speed up the process of making the agreement official.
+However, to implement a permanent no contact order, there must be a court hearing first.

-In the case of a domestic violence no-contact order, the victim and the defendant must either be:
+In the case of a domestic violence no contact order, the victim and the defendant must either be:

 - Husband and wife